Paint.NET

 This menu item is only available if a selection is active.
 Clicking this menu item will cause the current image to be cropped and replaced by the area that was selected.

 If the selection is not rectangular or square, the bounding rectangle minimally surrounding the selection will be used.
-Pixels outside the selection will be made transparent.
+Pixels outside the selection will be made transparent with the color information removed.

 Example - Crop to Selection